-Water lobelia Lobelia dortmanna

-Water lobelia is native to Maine.
+Water lobelia Lobelia dortmanna Water lobelia is native to Maine.
 The base of plant resembles pipewort, but leaves are rounded at the tip.
 Flowers are white to lavender.
 It typically occurs in shallow water on sandy, peaty or rocky lakeshores, in pools, and in some kinds of wetlands.
 It is rarely found in rivers.
 More info on water lobelia from Lake Stewards of Maine on Common Native Plants and Wikipedia.
-Observed in 2016, 2019.
+Observed in 2016, 2019, 2021.

-Water-milfoil, Northern Myriophyllum sibiricum

-Northern water-milfoil is native to Maine, new England and to other parts of the United States.
+Water-milfoil, Northern Myriophyllum sibiricum Northern water-milfoil is native to Maine, new England and to other parts of the United States.
 It has two distinct leaf types: submersed leaves and emergent leaves associated with the flowers (called bracts).
 The submersed leaves are finely feather-divided (1 to 5 cm long), with 5 to 14 pairs of leaflet pairs per leaf.
 Whorls of 4 or 5 leaves are spaced (up to 1 cm apart) along the stem.
 Northern milfoil produces flowers and fruits above or at the water's surface on erect (4 to 15 cm) spikes.
 Even when fully developed, the flowers are very small.
 The bracts are the same length or slightly longer than the flowers and fruits.
 Toward the end of the growing season, egg-shaped winter buds (or turions) comprised of small stiff leaves are formed along the submersed stems.
 More info on northern water-milfoil from LSM.
-Observed in 2016.
+Observed in 2016, 2021.
+It is possible that the plant observed was not Northern Water-milfoil, but an aquatic moss.

-Watercress, true Nasturtium officinale

-Watercress is a rapidly growing, aquatic or semi-aquatic, perennial plant native to Europe and Asia, and introduced the US years ago.
+Watchic Lake 2016.
+Initially thought was Northern water milfoil, but instead is an aquatic moss Watercress, true Nasturtium officinale Watercress is a rapidly growing, aquatic or semi-aquatic, perennial plant native to Europe and Asia, and introduced the US years ago.
 It is one of the oldest known leaf vegetables consumed by humans.
 It is currently a member of the family Brassicaceae, botanically related to garden cress, mustard, radish and wasabi-all noteworthy for their piquant flavor.
 More info from the USDA Forest Service as well as Wikipedia.
-Observed in 2016 and 2017.
+Observed in 2016 and 2017, 2023 (post inventory day).

-Waterwort, Small Elatine minima

-The tiny "seedling-like" waterwort (Elatine minima) is a good example of a native annual.
+Watchic Lake Standish ME Native Plants as of August 2023 - Page 11 of 13 Waterwort, Small Elatine minima The tiny "seedling-like" waterwort (Elatine minima) is a good example of a native annual.
 The miniature flowers and seed capsules of this plant are produced in the leaf axils (where the leaf meets the stem) during the warm summer months.
 The ripened seeds drop and settle onto the bottom sediments through the late summer and fall, and there they remain, in a state of dormancy, through the winter.
-See here for more information from on Waterwort from LSM.
-Observed in 2016, 2017, 2018, 2019.
+More information LSM on Waterwort from LSM.
+Observed in 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023